 Why and how to transfer your old pension pots to Cushon

-This article explains why you may want to consider bringing your different pension pots together, and how to do it in the Cushon app.
+This article explains why you might consider bringing your different pension pots together, and how easy it is to do with the Cushon app.
+(You don’t even need to know where your pots are!)

 It's easy to end up with pension money squirrelled away in a few different places.
-It happens as we change workplaces and get set up on different schemes by different employers.
+Each time we change job, we add another new workplace pension pot to our collection, because different employers set us up on different schemes.

 Managing and tracking multiple pots can be a bit tricky